Suspend & Approval / Prompts

 settings of the step, for "Suspend/Approval".
 We added the following properties to the form.

-This will lead to the following approval page:
+This will lead to the following approval page and slack form:

 This approval page will generate two keys you can use for further steps: resume["Action"]